taijiweb/dc-controls/README.md

 # dc-controls
   some controls and directives for domcom

-  accordion, autoWidthEdit, blink, combo, dialog, splitter, triangle
+  accordion, autoWidthInput, blink, combo, dialog, splitter, triangle

 ## LICENSE